Exploring the Benefits of Hydroxyapatite in Toothpaste

 How does hydroxyapatite in toothpaste work?

-Hydroxyapatite vs fluoride
+Hydroxyapatite vs. fluoride

 Is hydroxyapatite toothpaste safer than fluoride toothpaste?